-Sign language interpreting and/or real-time captioning services may be requested for classes, class related activities, and college-sponsored events open to students and the public.
-Interpreters and captioners are trained professionals who are hired by the college.
-All interpreters are required to abide by the NAD/RID Code of Professional Conduct.
+Sign Language interpreters are trained professionals who are hired by the college convey messages between two different languages, typically spoken English and American Sign Language (ASL).
+All interpreters are required to abide by professional expectations and conduct.
 In addition, effective January 1, 2009, all RVC interpreters are required to be licensed in accordance with the Interpreter for the Deaf Licensure Act.

 Additional Important Notes

-- When two or more students who use interpreting/captioning are found to be taking the same class (but different sections), DSS may request for one or more students to switch sections whenever feasible.
+- When two or more students who use interpreting or captioning are found to be taking the same class (but different sections), DSS may request for one or more students to switch sections whenever feasible.

-- The interpreter/captioner is not responsible for the student’s progress or success, and is not a substitute for missed information in the event of an absence.
+- The interpreter or captioner is not responsible for the student’s progress or success, and is not a substitute for missed information in the event of an absence.
 Any concerns regarding class performance should be addressed with the appropriate instructor and/or DSS.

 Ideally, all advertisements for an event should list a contact person to whom requests for accommodations can be made.
-If no such information is provided, interpreters and/or captioners can be requested by clicking the Request Sign Language Interpreting and/or Captioning button on the DSS website, or by accessing the Deaf/Hard-of-Hearing (DHOH) request option in the DSS Accommodations Portal.
+If no such information is provided, a Custom Request (select Sign Langauge Interpreting or Real-time Captioning) can be made.

 Examples of non-course-related requests may include any college-sponsored event, such as: workshops, lectures, activities, performances, and meetings.
 Please note that some requests may take more time than others due to the amount of prep time required, therefore it is imperative to provide as much advance notice as possible.